Military history of Luxembourg: World War II

-During World War II, Luxembourg abandoned its policy of neutrality, when it joined the Allies in fighting Nazi Germany.
-It was again invaded and subject to German occupation in the Second World War in 1940, and was formally annexed into the Third Reich in 1942.
-Its government, exiled to London, set up a small group of volunteers who participated in the Normandy invasion.
-It became a founding member of the United Nations in 1946, and of NATO in 1949.
-The contribution Luxembourg makes to its defence and to NATO consists of a small army (currently consisting of around 800 people).
+During World War II, Luxembourg abandoned its policy of neutrality when it joined the Allies in fighting Nazi Germany.
+It was again invaded and subject to German occupation in the Second World War in 1940 and was formally annexed into the Third Reich in 1942.
+Its government was exiled to London, and a small group of volunteers were set up to participate in the Normandy invasion.
+It became a founding member of the United Nations in 1946 and of NATO in 1949.
+Luxembourg's contribution to its defence and NATO consists of a small army (currently consisting of around 800 people).
 As a landlocked country, it has no navy.

 Korean War

 During the Korean War, Luxembourg contributed a 44-man contingent, attached to the Belgian contingent, to the United Nations force.
-Luxembourg achieved the dual distinction of deploying the largest proportion of its military force (10%) amongst all states contributing to the United Nations forces, and suffering the highest proportion of casualties (more than one third) amongst all United Nations contingents.
+Luxembourg achieved the dual distinction of deploying the largest proportion of its military force (10%) amongst all states contributing to the United Nations forces and suffering the highest proportion of casualties (more than one-third) amongst all United Nations contingents.

 Present

-Luxembourg also lacks an air force, though the seventeen NATO AWACS aeroplanes are for convenience registered as aircraft of Luxembourg.
-In accordance with a joint agreement with Belgium, both countries have put forth funding for one A400M military cargo plane, currently on order.
+Luxembourg also lacks an air force, though the seventeen NATO AWACS aeroplanes are registered as Luxembourg aircraft for convenience.
+In accordance with a joint agreement with Belgium, both countries have provided funding for one A400M military cargo plane, currently on order.
 Luxembourg still jointly maintains three NATO Boeing 707 model TCAs (for cargo and training purposes) based at NATO Air Base Geilenkirchen.